saner22anonymous/Hybrid_Polystores_Schema_Inference/README.md

 - the 'redisdb' Redis database with both movies and actors, and beers data
 - the 'mymongo' MongoDB database with Metricity dataset

 Due to the size of the data, 'classVersions.json' and 'datafileVersions.json' files are not contained in the data folder.
-To complete the MongoDB with both both collections, please extract the files from 'metricity-collections.tar.bz2' compressed folder under [Metricity dataset](datasets/metricity/), and paste both files in [Metricity deployment folder](deployment/data/mongo-seed/metricity-collections/).
+To complete the MongoDB with both collections, please extract the files from 'metricity-collections.tar.bz2' compressed folder under [Metricity dataset](datasets/metricity/), and paste both files in [Metricity deployment folder](deployment/data/mongo-seed/metricity-collections/).

 To deploy the polystore, run the following Docker command from [deployment folder](deployment/):
 ```docker-compose up```